 - 14.2.
-At Brownhills Ormiston Academy we continually monitor our SEND children through the SENDCO/SLT Link, regular one-two-one review meetings, daily through Form Tutors and Heads of Year as needed. - 14.3.
-We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying.
+At Bronwhills Ormiston Academy we continually monitor our SEND children SENDCO/SLT Link, regular one-two-one review meetings, daily through Form Tutors and Heads of Year as needed. - 14.3.
+We recognise that it might be more difficult for some children with SEND or EAL to express their concerns about bullying therefore we have put in place the following additional arrangements to support reporting of incidents.
 To support these students they are closely monitored by key staff in the inclusion and SEND team through regular reviews.